adyshake/adyshake.github.io/_posts/2018-08-01-nutrition-macros.md

   insects (like termites) have special bacteria in their intestines that can break the 1-4 linkage of b-glucose, but we cannot break this bond!

-### **Glyco-proteins and Glyco-lipids**
-**Function**: Cell-cell commnication, Cell recognition: "Self" vs. "non-self" immune response, cell adhesion (cells sticking together).
-**Examples**: The ABO blood groups in humans are the result of red blood cells coated with specific O-type, A-type and/or B-type glycoproteins ("sugar-proteins") and glycolipids ("sugar-lipids"); the immune response to pathogenic bacteria is often stimulated by the glycoproteins on the surface of the bacteria, organ transplant rejection, etc!
-**Structure**: A few of the most common sugars in cell-cell communication are Galactose, Glucose, Mannose, Sialic Acid, N-acetyglucosamine, and many others!
-(You do not need to know the names of these sugars).
-Sugars come in so many three-dimensional shapes, and connect to each other and to proteins and lipids in so many ways that an almost infinite number of possible combinations is possible - allowing cells to precisely differentiate between "self" and "non-self".
-**Note**: Over 60% of all proteins (and many lipids) in cells are bound to sugar molecules, including antibodies, some hormones, and many other cellular enzymes, and plasma membrane lipids.

 ## Proteins

 ![protein]